deadcoder0904/contrast-colors-react/README.md

 ### Note :-

 The algorithm sucks completely.
-I'll implement an awesome algorithm when I understand `hsla` model so that the colors that are generated are in contrast :wink: with each other, i.e, when `1 color` is dark then the `other color` will be light which will be useful for future apps :heart_eyes:.
+I'll implement an awesome algorithm when I understand `hsla` model so that the colors that are generated are in contrast :wink: with each other, i.e, when `one color` is dark then the `other color` will be light which will be useful for future apps :heart_eyes:.

 ## License